You can check books out for six weeks.

 Because subcultures involve fashion, music, art, and social codes, you may find yourself visiting many different bookshelves.
 Or we may not have any books on the subculture you're interested in.
-As with articles, we can borrow books from other libraries, so if you come across one that you'd like to see and it's not here, feel free to request it through Worldcat.
+As with articles, we can borrow books from other libraries, so if you come across one that you'd like to see and it's not here, feel free to request it through the library catalog.
 You can borrow just-for-fun books, too.

 This photo, taken by manne, was shared under a Creative Commons license.
 So is this webpage.
 Creative Commons is a way people tell the world "feel free to reuse, remix, and share my stuff."
 Copyright law makes everything you create is automatically copyrighted, with "all rights reserved."
 Sometimes we don't want that, we want to share.
 Creative Commons is a way to tell people it's okay to reuse your stuff.

 "Sources are people talking to other people." - Doug Downs